How To Clean Idle Air Control Valve Without Removing It

 I will guide you through the steps on how to clean your idle air control valve without removing it.
 Let’s talk more about the idle air control valve and what it does.

 The idle air control valve has a mission to allow air to bypass your throttle plate at idle.
-When you press on the gas pedalOpens in a new tab.
+When you press the gas pedal, you open up the throttle plate and allow air from your air filter box to enter the engine.

-But at idle, with the throttle plate closed, there is a bypass which is going to allow air to go from the front side of the throttle plate when the throttleOpens in a new tab.
+But at idle, with the throttle plate closed, there is a bypass which is going to allow air to go from the front side of the throttle plate when the throttle plate is closed and travel to the backside of the throttle plate and come out and enter your engine.

 The job of your idle air control valve is to open up a valve that will allow air to only go through the bypass at idle.
 If this valve fails completely, you’ll have a really hard time starting your car or idling would be really roughOpens in a new tab.